Form 8.3 - The Vanguard Group, Inc.: Nektar Therapeutics, Inc

 DJ Form 8.3 - The Vanguard Group, Inc.: Nektar Therapeutics, Inc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Nektar Therapeutics, Inc 10-Oct-2022 / 14:21 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Nektar Therapeutics, Inc 11-Oct-2022 / 14:01 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------